Smart Meters in Ireland: Is the upgrade worth it?

 Electric Ireland smart meter

-Electric Ireland offer smart meters as part of their SPAYG (Smarter Pay As You Go) electricity package, and include their snazzy In-Home Monitor (IHM) unit to sweeten the deal.
-The IHM unit allows you to view your balance, usage consumption, account details and tariff.
+Electric Ireland offers smart meters as part of its SPAYG (Smarter Pay As You Go) electricity package.
+It also includes the In-Home Display (IHD), which allows you to view your balance, energy consumption, account details and tariff.
 It’s also highly customizable, with options to change the backlight, sound, and personal target settings.

 Pinergy smart meters